NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 * `alpha`: Float, the alpha value for power law distribution.
 This argument is only valid when `dist_type` is `hugectr.Distribution_t.PowerLaw` and `power_law_type` is `hugectr.PowerLaw_t.Specific`.
 The alpha value should be greater than zero and not equal to 1.0.
 The default value is 1.2.

 * `num_files`: Integer, the number of training data files that will be generated.
-This argument is only valid when `format` is `hugectr.DataReaderType_t.Norm`.
+This argument is valid when `format` is `hugectr.DataReaderType_t.Norm` or `hugectr.DataReaderType_t.Parquet`.
 The default value is 128.

 * `eval_num_files`: Integer, the number of evaluation data files that will be generated.
-This argument is only valid when `format` is `hugectr.DataReaderType_t.Norm`.
+This argument is valid when `format` is `hugectr.DataReaderType_t.Norm` or `hugectr.DataReaderType_t.Parquet`.
 The default value is 32.

 * `num_samples_per_file`: Integer, the number of samples per generated data file.
-This argument is only valid when `format` is `hugectr.DataReaderType_t.Norm`.
+This argument is valid when `format` is `hugectr.DataReaderType_t.Norm` or `hugectr.DataReaderType_t.Parquet`.
 The default value is 40960.

 * `num_samples`: Integer, the number of samples in the generated single training data file (e.g., train_data.bin).
 This argument is only valid when `format` is `hugectr.DataReaderType_t.Raw`.
 The default value is 5242880.